ec1oud/sologyr/README.md

 - [ ] get real-time weather from some other source, preferably an open source where users' weather station data is contributed
 - [ ] yr.no forecast chart / meteogram: zoomed view, accessed from main activity or by clicking the home screen widget
 - [ ] help screen on Android
+- [ ] port and test on Pebble Time Round and classic Pebble